 Dysentery, loose motions, jaundice: Dudhi leaves contain Quercitrin.
 It is glycoside and has anti-diarrheal effect.
-So this herb effectively treats diarrhoea.
+So this herb effectively treats diarrhea.
 Collect and wash thoroughly these three herbs, Dudhi, Bringraj and Dronpusphi.
-Take each one gram and grind to make fine paste.
+Take each one gram and grind to make a fine paste.
 Add pinch of black pepper.
 Mix in a glass of milk and drink.

 Stimulating breast milk:Take few cooked leaves of dudhi.

-Aggravated pitta, burning sensation in body, increased body heat: Take 1 gram of leaf paste with one glass milk.
+Aggravated pitta, burning sensation in the body, increased body heat: Take 1 gram of leaf paste with one glass milk.

 Side-effects of Amman Pacharisi

 - The herb has depressant action on heart and respiration.

 - In high doses it has antifertility effect.
 It reduces sperm motility and testis sperm suspension significantly and thus leading to infertility.

 - It should be avoided during pregnancy.

 There is no vaccine and no specific treatment available for this viral fever.
 Modern medical science offer good supportive system in these cases but no medication for quick recovery.